 Studies have even discovered that REM sleep can improve athletic performance, speed of reaction time, and cognitive function.

 The duration of each REM stage varies between individuals and is affected by several factors, including age, recent sleep patterns, alcohol consumption, and other environmental influences.
-All these things can influence how much REM sleep a person experiences.

 For instance, a young child may require more REM sleep than an adult due to their increased focus and concentration during this stage.